 JTwitter - the Java library for the Twitter API

-Over 50,000 downloads and many successful apps.
-As used in several university courses.
+Robust & easy to use.
+Over 200,000 downloads and many successful apps.
+As used by coders, companies & in several university courses.

 JTwitter is a small library providing easy access to the Twitter API.
-Set and get your status, manage your network of friends, message friends, maintain lists, etc. Lots of features - if you can do it at twitter.com, you can probably do it with JTwitter.
+Set and get your status, manage your network of friends, message friends, maintain lists, etc. Lots of features - if you can do it at twitter.com, you can do it with JTwitter.
+Includes work-arounds for rough-edges in the Twitter API to make coding easiser and more robust.
+Also has support for Klout and other Twitter eco-system sites.

-The recent 1.6+ versions are a major update to JTwitter adding better OAuth support, extra services such as search and lists, and fixing several issues.
+The recent versions fix a couple of issues with changes and bugs in the Twitter API.
 If you are using an older version, please download the new version.

 The source code is included inside the jar file.
 It is also available online here: [Twitter.java]